G385 Modern China (internet section)

 You will use the built-in paper topic in the syllabus for the first paper, under the schedule for the 8th week.
 You are required to use both in-class readings and one or two outside sources for your first paper.
 You need to come up with a paper topic on your own for the second paper.
 And discuss with me what you plan to write, including a written paper proposal that counts 2% in the final grade.
 The papers are to be submitted via Oncourse Assignments 2.
 The due dates are as indicated on the syllabus.

 III.
-Three online Connect meetings through the semester via Oncourse, or two campus visits.
+One online Connect meetings through the semester via Oncourse, or one campus visit.

 All homework and correspondence with the instructor are to be conducted via Oncourse.
 However, if you have questions about Oncourse, you can email me at my regular email address at email@example.com until the problems are resolved.
 Correspondence through Oncourse guarantees your homework will be securely transmitted and preserved.
 Consequently, I expect you to check your Oncourse email also for any course announcements and correspondence from me and possibly other classmates.